BroadbandForum/usp/docs/specification/index.md

 #### Search Paths and allow_partial in Set {#sec:search-paths-in-set}

 In a Set Request that specifies a Search Path that matches multiple objects, it is intended that the Agent treats the requested path holistically regardless of the value of allow_partial.
 This represents a special case.
-Information about the failure reason for any one or more objects that failed to be created or updated is still desired, but would be lost if an Error message was returned rather than a Response message containing OperationFailure elements.
+Information about the failure reason for one or more objects that failed to be created or updated is still desired, but would be lost if an Error message was returned rather than a Response message containing OperationFailure elements.
 See [R-SET.2a]() and [R-SET.2b]() for the specific requirements.

 ### The Add Message {#sec:add}